GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Conclusions

 \section{Conclusions}

 The GRAVITY fringe tracker is now used by both the GRAVITY and MATISSE instruments.
 As a result, MATISSE saved costs and benefited from the fringe tracking expertise developed by the GRAVITY team.
 Likewise, GRAVITY benefited from a single focus on its fringe tracker, avoiding dispersion and effort duplication.
-For example, MATISSE motivated the fringe jump control feature, which is also an added value for GRAVITY for high precision differential visibility across the K band.
+For example, MATISSE motivated the fringe jump control feature, which is also an added value for GRAVITY for high-precision differential visibility across the K band.
 Therefore, selecting one shared fringe tracker federated the teams around one single project, and made it better for all.
 This illustrates the value of a mutualisation strategy.

 Thanks to GRA4MAT, MATISSE now delivers its predicted performance.
-A summary of all the performance improvements is given in Table~\ref{Tab:PerformanceSummary}, as well as the performance improvements expected with the UTs, when GRAVITY+'s GPAO becomes available in late 2024.

-A second wave of astrophysical MATISSE observations involving sensitivity, spectroscopy, accuracy and contrast is now happening; associated publications are on their way.
+A summary is given in Table~\ref{Tab:PerformanceSummary} of all the performance improvements, and of the performance improvements expected with the \acp{UT}, when \ac{GPAO} becomes available in late 2024.
+A second wave of astrophysical MATISSE observations involving sensitivity, spectroscopy, accuracy, and contrast are now in progress; the associated publications are on their way.
 The first narrow off-axis observations with MATISSE are opening a new field of mid-infrared extrasolar planet observations with VLTI \citep{Houlle+2024}.

-For the past 20 years, single-telescope instrumentation for high angular resolution and high contrast observations has been unimaginable without the support of an adaptive optics system \citep{Wizinowich+2000,Brandner+2002}.
+For the past 20 years, single-telescope instrumentation for high angular resolution and high-contrast observations has been unimaginable without the support of an \ac{AO} system \citep{Wizinowich+2000,Brandner+2002}.
 A similar revolution is now happening for optical long-baseline interferometry.
 This paradigm shift reveals itself clearly when comparing early interferometry reviews \citep{Quirrenbach+2001,Monnier2003} to more recent ones \citep{Eisenhauer+2023}.
 The interferometric instruments, that used to focus on bright targets within the tight coherence limits of the atmosphere, cannot be conceived any more without fringe tracking support.
 Initiated by the GRAVITY instrument \citep{GRAVITY+2017}, GRAVITY for MATISSE has now completed this revolution for all modern VLTI instruments.

 \begin{appendix} \end{appendix}